This post may contain affiliate links. Read my full disclosure policy.

-Once browned, set it aside.
-In the same skillet, no need to wipe, bring chicken stock to a boil.
+Start the polenta.
+In the same skillet, bring chicken or veggie stock to a boil.

 Whisk in corn meal or polenta.

 Cover and let cook on low heat for 15 minutes, stirring occasionally.

 Add grated cheese… any melty cheese will do- cheddar, jack, parmesan, mozzarella.

 Once the polenta has cooked for 15 minutes, stir in the cheese and half of the cilantro (saving half for garnish).